Species Lilium that originate in North America from A-M are found on this page.

-Lilium michiganense is found in Michigan, Wisconsin, Ohio, other eastern areas of the United States and Southern Ontario Canada.
+Lilium michiganense Farw. is found in Michigan, Wisconsin, Ohio, other eastern areas of the United States and Southern Ontario Canada.
 It prefers moist acidic soils.
 Photos 1-2 by John Lonsdale.
 Photo 3 by Darm Crook.
 Photo 4 of a bulb by Pontus Wallstén.

 American Section N-Z - Asiatic Section A-C - Asiatic Section D-K - Asiatic Section L-O - Asiatic Section P-Z - Candidum Section - Dauricum Section - Martagon Section - Oriental Section - Trumpet Section - Lilium Hybrids - Lilium index